odisho-ucsf-lab/llm_api_report_extraction/README.md

 ## Acknowledgments

-This tool was developed as part of a UCSF research project: `Generative Artificial Intelligence Successfully Automates Data Extraction from Unstructured MRI Reports: Feasibility in Prostate Cancer Care`
+This tool was developed as part of a UCSF Department of Urology research project: `Generative Artificial Intelligence Successfully Automates Data Extraction from Unstructured MRI Reports: Feasibility in Prostate Cancer Care`

 ## Contact